On distributions law of planetary rotations and revolutions as a function of aphelia, following Lagrange's formulation: Distributions of some planetary parameters: power-laws of aphelia

-On the top part of Figure \ref{Fig:08}, red dots represent the rotation periods of our system’s planets (Kepler’s law).
-One must integrate these rotation periods (Figure \ref{Fig:08}, black diamonds) to show the importance of the moment (Figure \ref{Fig:06}).
-The perturbing phenomenon prevents the elliptical trajectory from closing : this is not theoretical but primarily an observational constraint, that is the precession of equinoxes.
-The ratio of areal velocities to rotation gives a $a^{-5/2}$ law (Figure \ref{Fig:05a}).
+On the top part of Figure \ref{Fig:06}, red dots represent the rotation periods of the planets (Kepler’s law).
+One must integrate these rotation periods (Figure \ref{Fig:06}, black diamonds) to show the importance of the moment.
+The perturbing phenomenon prevents the elliptical trajectory from closing; this is not a “theoretical” statement but primarily an observational constraint, namely the precession of equinoxes.
+The ratio of areal velocities to rotation gives a $a^{-5/2}$ law (Figure \ref{Fig:02}).
 We have chosen the $\dfrac{\gamma}{r^3}$ form for potential $\delta\mathcal{U}$ to show the similarity with general relativity theory (equation \ref{eq:06f}).
-Figure \ref{Fig:08} bottom shows the ratio $\dfrac{\dot{f}}{R}$.
+Figure \ref{Fig:06} bottom shows the ratio $\dfrac{\dot{f}}{R}$ as a function of the perihelion delay $\delta \varphi$.
 The fit to an $a^{-5/2}$ dependence is again excellent.
 But then, this implies a strict linearity of the energy exchange between revolution and rotation (and delay at the perihelion).
-This is indeed the case as seen in Figure 07d, a remarkable fit to the first diagonal.
+This is indeed the case as seen in Figure \ref{Fig:07} (slope 2.008 in this log-log diagram).
 We should in any case expect to find astronomical signals in most terrestrial geophysical phenomena, such as the occurrence of Jupiter’s period of revolution, the commensurable periods of Jupiter and Saturn, or of the precession of equinoxes.
-And indeed we do.\\
+And indeed we do.